 Swallowing down my fear, I managed a little squeak that sounded slightly more demanding that I expected.
 "Who are and why are you doing this, Boris?"

 I spat out his name like venom.
-He deserved it.
-He just tossed my mom to the ground like she was nothing!
+He deserved it for tossing my mom to the ground like she was nothing!

 He bellowed in laughter at his own shot of humor.
 Seriously, this guy was dancing on my last nerve.
 I shut my eyes again.